Security staffing at Travis Scott show unclear, chief says

 “How did this happen?
 That is a question that remains on all of our minds,” Houston Mayor Sylvester Turner said earlier Wednesday.
 “How did this happen?
 Where were the missteps?
 Where were the failures?
 Where were the gaps?
 We owe it to the family members, all of those who attended and quite frankly the city as a whole, to the first responders, all of them, how did this happen?”

-Turner read the names of the eight people who died before pausing a city council meeting for a moment of silence.
-The victims were between the ages of 14 and 27 and came from Texas, Illinois and Washington state, according to authorities.
+Turner read the names of the eight people who died before pausing a City Council meeting for a moment of silence.
+The victims ranged in age from 14 to 27 and came from Texas, Illinois and Washington state, according to authorities.

+Finner said there was no evidence that a security guard near the crowd had unknowingly received an injection during the show, despite reports.

 The festival grounds and stage where Scott performed have yet to be disassembled as authorities and attorneys representing the injured and their families continued combing the area.
 The festival was held on a parking lot that is part of NRG Park, a complex consisting of stadiums, an arena and a convention center.